Jellonator/Nandlang/README.md

 Created by James Beedie

 ## About
+Do you hate modern programming languages?
+All pretentious with their "zero cost abstractions", "RAII principles", and "object oriented programming"?
+Do you wish that there was a language that so simple, it only had one type and just a few operators?
+Well, look no further, because Nandlang is the perfect choice for you!

 Nandlang is a programming language that is based on the idea of NAND completeness.
 All common operations and logic gates can be derived from the NAND gate.
 As such, the only operators in this programming language are the NAND operator, function calls, and variable assignment.
 Nandlang is an imperative programming language.

+### What this is
+This is a simple, esoteric language designed mostly as a fun project.
+It was also designed to get me a good grade for my computer science final project assignment.

+### What this is not
+This is not a serious language with any practical value whatsoever.
+I highly doubt that anyone actually wants to program an entire program using just bits.

+I'm also not currently taking pull requests for this repository because I haven't yet submitted this as a final project for my computer science class yet, and all of the code needs to be my own.
+I may reconsider after May 12th, which is when this will be submitted.

 ## Downloading
 You can download the latest release for this program from